David Saint-Jacques returns to Earth after 204-day space mission

 Published Monday, June 24, 2019 4:06AM EDT

-LONGUEUIL, Que. -- David Saint-Jacques was on his way back to Earth on Monday after more than six months aboard the International Space Station.
+LONGUEUIL, Que. -- David Saint-Jacques returned to Earth on Monday after more than six months aboard the International Space Station.

+The native of Saint-Lambert, Que., has set a record for the longest single spaceflight by a Canadian at 204 days.

+The Canadian astronaut was joined by NASA astronaut Anne McClain and Russian cosmonaut Oleg Kononenko aboard a Soyuz capsule that landed in Kazakhstan.

 - CTV's W5: David Saint-Jacques, a Space Odyssey